 Ocean floors play a critical role in the creation of good and bad waves for surfing.

-Sometimes, everything is perfect - the wind is offshore, and a 15-plus-second swell is coming at the right angle toward the beach.
+Sometimes, everything is perfect - the wind is offshore, and a 15-plus-second swell is approaching the beach at the right angle.

 However, if the sandbars are messed up, there could be waves breaking randomly, here and there, with no regular formation whatsoever.